 The baby fashion segment has snowballed its size, especially in the last few years and there are existing leading players in the segment which has launched its baby and kids apparel category.
 With India being home to an estimated 120 million kids in the 0-4 year age group, the retailers believe the growth rate of the infant-wear market is quite parallel to the kidswear market.
 So much so that selling small garments has truly become a big business for retailers.

 Leading the frontier: Organic Baby and Kids Fashion Brands

-With the sharp rise in sustainable clothes manufacturing, there are a number of emerging distinct lines of organic babywear and kidswear brands in India.
+With the sharp rise in sustainable clothes manufacturing, there are many emerging distinct lines of organic babywear and kidswear brands in India.

 Berrytree houses a wide range and stylish range of organic cotton apparel for babies and kids up to the age of 8 years.
 The company is headquartered in Delhi and was started in 2014.
-Charting out the business story of the brand, Parin Jain, the founder of Berrytree says “well, honestly, it was a well thought out plan.
+Charting out the business story of the brand, Parin Jain, the founder of Berrytree says “well, honestly, it was a well-thought-out plan.
 We wanted to introduce something unique and there was absolutely nothing in the Organic Apparel segment either for kids or adults.
-We started to explore more avenues and reached the conclusion of entering the baby products market through our imported baby food.
+We started to explore more avenues and thought about entering the baby products market through our imported baby food.
 This helped us gain momentum and establish ourselves in the Indian market.
 The idea was to develop an umbrella with several organic baby/kids products that were exceptional in quality and were affordable at the same time.”

 Berrytree houses a wide range and stylish range of organic cotton apparel for babies and kids up to the age of 8 years… Parin Jain, the founder of Berrytree says “Our brand has grown over the years in terms of size and scale.
 We’ve enjoyed a good percentage of return customers who want quality products for their kids.”